PJSoftCo/VGamepad/README.md

 **AND YOUR FIREWALL/SECURITY SUITE IS NOT BLOCKING THE COMMUNICATION**

+**Hit A/B/X/Y or equivalent PS buttons to establish the connection with server faster**

 **Find "Privacy Policy" & "Terms and Conditions" at the end of this document.**

 [YouTube Video Instruction](https://www.youtube.com/channel/UC17huxoiAupN1kJyRDYVqXw) / [PDF Instruction](https://github.com/PJSoftCo/VGamepad/blob/master/VGamepad-Instruction.pdf)